Article 2. Violations of the Obligation

 2. Copy the work of another student during any examination.

 3. Use, process, consult, or copy from books, outlines, papers, taped materials, notes or any other written or electronic materials during an examination except as expressly authorized by the course professor or an exam proctor.
-In the event that the student receives an accommodation pursuant to § XXX of this Student Handbook, only those materials expressly authorized by the ADA coordinator or the Associate Dean for Academic Affairs may be accessed during an examination.
+In the event that the student receives an accommodation pursuant to § XIX.C of this Student Handbook, only those materials expressly authorized by the ADA coordinator or the Associate Dean for Academic Affairs may be accessed during an examination.

 4. Continue writing an examination when, to the student’s knowledge, the time allotted for writing the examination has elapsed.